 Most brands add extra features to their packages such as holsters, O-rings, lanyards, belt clip, battery, and lens filters.
 This varies from one brand to another.

-Many flashlights come with a warranty of at least one-year or more.
-It is vital to check whether the brand you are buying from offers warranty or not.
+Many flashlights come with a warranty of at least one year or more.
+It is vital to check whether the brand you are buying from offers a warranty or not.
 When products are transported, they usually break or some parts may be missing.
 A warranty helps you receive the product in good condition or if it’s damaged, you can get a replacement.

 To sum up, if you know what you want to do with the flashlight, it becomes easier selecting a flashlight of choice.
 Do you want a regular flashlight or a tactical one?
 The brighter the flashlight is the more costly it will be.
 Look at its construction so that you can end up with a durable and sturdy flashlight.
 If you want a flashlight for outdoors, it should be lightweight.
 Also, if you intend to use the flashlight for long, you should look for one with a rechargeable battery.
-Hope you’ve found this post to be helpful in your quest of finding the best flashlight for your lighting needs.
+I hope you’ve found this post to be helpful in your quest to find the best flashlight for your lighting needs.